Texas has thirty-three of the known forty-seven known species of bats living in the state. Texas has more bat species than any other state.

 100,000 Mexican Free-tailed Bats call the Watonga Boulevard Bridge along White Oak Bayou Greenway home.
 Upon emerging at sunset, this species can be watched from benches along the bayou or bring blankets and chairs and sit in the green spaces.
 It is a sight to see thousands of tiny bats make their way along White Oak bayou before disappearing out into the night.

 While planning your visit, remember to consider the weather.
 The bats will not emerge if the thermometer drops below fifty degrees as the sun goes down.

 The bridge is located 11 miles northwest of downtown Houston at 4701 Watonga Boulevard.
 Setting up on a bench along the White Oak Bayou is a great way to see the bats.
 The bats emerge from beneath the bridge.

-The bats can be seen from spring through fall, with the best time to see them being sunset.
+The bats can be seen from spring through fall, and the best time to see them is at sunset.

 12. Waugh Drive Bridge

 The Waugh Drive bridge consistency gives one of the best bat shows in Texas.
 An estimated 250,000 Mexican Free-tailed Bats live under the Waugh Drive bridge.
 The bats hide in the lush vegetation of Buffalo Bayou Park and then burst forth from the bridge at sunset.
 Flying amongst the greenery and then out amongst Houston’s skyscrapers, they fly into the night sky and onward into the fields to feast on insects.